wercker-labs/wercker-blog/source/posts/2013-07-19-Continuous-Delivery-for-Meteor-apps.md

 Signing up for wercker is [free and easy](https://app.wercker.com/users/new/).

-You can find the source code for this application on [GitHub](https://github.com/mies/getting-started-meteor), so feel free to fork away!
+You can find the source code for this application (inspired by Laika's sample app) on [GitHub](https://github.com/mies/getting-started-meteor), so feel free to fork away!
 This application is public on wercker as well, so you can view the current [build status](https://app.wercker.com/#project/51e2d1fcaabf671f79003ad7/).